oceanprotocol/pdr-backend/READMEs/vps.md

 #pick just OPTION 1 or 2 below, depending on your goals

-#OPTION 1: for predictoor bot: run barge with all bots except predictoor
+#OPTION 1: for predictoor bot: run barge with all bots except predictoor.
+(Use this your first time through)
 ./start_ocean.sh --no-provider --no-dashboard --predictoor --with-thegraph --with-pdr-trueval --with-pdr-trader --with-pdr-publisher --with-pdr-dfbuyer

-#OPTION 2: for unit testing: run barge with just predictoor contracts, queryable, but no agents
+#OPTION 2: for unit testing: run barge with just predictoor contracts, queryable, but no agents.
+(Use this for step 5 - unit tests)
 ./start_ocean.sh --no-provider --no-dashboard --predictoor --with-thegraph
 ```